beacrea/WeatherWidgetTest/README.md

-# WeatherWidgetTest
+# Weather Widget Test
-This is a repo for a weather widget test, using the yahoo weather api.
+This is a repo for a weather widget test, using the Yahoo weather api.